netpump-data/docs/docs/setup-app-registration.md

 4. Type in a name for the app e.g. `Netpump Server`

-5. Select `Accounts in any organizational directory (Any Microsoft Entra ID tenant - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)`
+5. Select `Accounts in this organizational directory only`
-![Alt text][click-app-registration-supported]

 6. Click `Register`
 7. Click `Expose an Api`